adambro/fp-angular-js-training/notes.md

 When directive template is executed it does *replace* the HTML contents that was inside directive (example: <tabset>).

 For ng-class object key is class name, value is SJ expression.

+## Forms

+Angular adds classes like `ng-touched ng-invalid` to form elements, so you can use them in CSS.
+Is it a good idea though?